bquast/bquast.github.io/_posts/2014-07-29-ggvis-shiny-and-html5-slides.md

     # Sidebar panel
     sidebarPanel(
       h3('Controls'),
+      sliderInput('general.span',
+                  'General Model',
-      sliderInput('general.span', 'General Model', 0.5, 1, value=0.5),
+                  0.5, 1, value=0.5),
+      sliderInput('species.span',
-      sliderInput('species.span', 'Individual Models',
+                  'Individual Models',
                   0.5, 1, value = 0.5),
       sliderInput("size", "Point Size", 10, 200, value = 50),
       sliderInput('opacity', "Point Opacity", 0, 1, value = 0.5),
-      p('The controls can be used the wigglyness of the general model, as well as the models fitted for each species.
+      p('The controls can be used to adjust the wigglyness of the general model,
+        as well as the models fitted for each species.
         Thereby seeing if separate models are needed.
         Furthermore, the size and opacity of the points plotted